Eats 'n Drinks

 Pretty close to Jakes this is one of the best brunches in Palm Springs.
 It has a bacon flight!
 A bit of a gimmick but fun none the less.
 You can’t book, so get there early to grab a spot.
 The lines get long at the weekends.
 Get up early, walk your pup and be there for opening!

 Brilliant restaurant that, inside, looks like it was flown intact from Manhattan or Los Angeles and plopped in the middle of Palm Springs.
 It’s upscale, without a doubt, so save it for a special occasion.
 Food is a wee bit heartier than your usual Californian cuisine and it’s big on “The Meats”.
 Pork chop and the steak are outstanding.
 You might want to go with someone who’d share the “Large Format” ribeye.
-We’ve somehow persuaded Connor not to order that.
+We’ve somehow persuaded our son not to order that.
 So far.
 Service is spectacularly good.

 Outstanding deli and sandwich shop downtown, just around the corner from Sir Tommy Bahamas.
 They have the best beer selection in town and do a cool mix ‘n match 6-pack for $28.
 Lots of exotic seafood in cans, as well as high-quality cheese and salami selections.
-Russell has become somewhat addicted to the canned octopus.
+Have become somewhat addicted to the canned octopus.
 If you’re having a party, they do excellent charcuterie boards to order.
 Take home some of the Chili Crunch spread/dip and have with cheese.
 Delicious but you’ll be brushing your teeth for days because of the garlic-forward flavor.

 Owned by the same folks as Tac-quila this downtown restaurant is one of our favorite spots in Palm Springs.
 It’s classic French food and has a prix fixe menu.
 The menu changes every couple of weeks based on what’s in season.
 You generally get the choice of between 3 or 4 apps, entrees and desserts.
 It’s excellent value given the quality of the food.
 We’ve always eaten outside and there’s usually live music at the weekends.
 This can be a bit odd: one time there was a woman with a beat-box doing jazz versions of 1980s new wave songs.
 If you ever want to hear Personal Jesus by Depeche Mode, in the style of Nina Simone, this could be your place.